 The way that you can be one of the 45% people who stick to meeting their goals are the following:

 - Make realistic goals.
 Some people have a lot of passion and get very excited about their goals.
 But they tend to get a little overboard with creating the end result.
 So, back to the book example, if you want to write a book, it would be unrealistic to write it in a day (unless it’s a very short book).
-A more realistic goal would be to write a 50 page chapter at a time.
+A more realistic goal would be to write a 50-page chapter at a time.
 Make mini-goals.
 Break it down as much as you can until you can tackle each task without so much overwhelm.

 - Give yourself a deadline.
 Continuing the book writing example, set a timeline per mini-task.
-So, in this case you could decide to finish e 50 page chapter every 2 weeks or every first of the month.
+So, in this case, you could decide to finish e 50-page chapter every 2 weeks or every first of the month.
 Write each mini-goal completion date on a calendar and set reminders on your phone if needed.

 - Visualize it.
 What I mean by this is to visualize the end goal in your mind.
-But also keep your vision as a live as possible in a physical way.
+But also keep your vision as clear as possible in a physical way.
 You could do this by using a vision board or post reminders in places where you know you will see them.
 Keep a calendar with the dates of your mini-goals visible so that you can find motivation and keep going.
 You know that saying, “out of sight, out of mind”?
 It’s really powerful and if you don’t keep your goals within sight, you’ll forget the little tasks you have to get done to complete your main goal.

 - Stay positive.
 A lot of people won’t understand or believe in what you’re doing.
-That’s ok, because there’s also a large group of people out there who will.
+That’s ok because there’s also a large group of people out there who will.
 So, don’t focus on negative comments because the reason people don’t believe in your success is because they believe that if they were the ones doing what you’re doing, they would not be able to make it happen.

 - Be persistent!
 Each time you hit a roadblock, unplug, recharge by doing nothing related to your challenge.
 Then, go back and tackle it again.
 It sounds like it’s not much of advise, but believe me, it works if you do it right!